-You need to eat gluten free if you either have celiac disease, or gluten intolerance or gluten sensitivity.
+You need to eat gluten-free if you either have celiac disease, or gluten intolerance or gluten sensitivity.

-Celiac disease is a digestive disease which damages the small intestine preventing the absorption of nutrients from food.
+Celiac disease is a digestive disease that damages the small intestine preventing the absorption of nutrients from food.
 This is due to being allergic to a natural protein called gluten, which is found in wheat, rye, barley, and possibly oats (Although oats don’t contain it naturally, they’re often processed in facilities that handle wheat).